 Professional Tips

 A thank-you email, if written properly, can bring one closer to getting a job.
-Following are some tips that can help in crafting a professional thank-you email:
+Following are some tips that can help in crafting a professional email:

 - Customized email: The email must be addressed individually and personalized to each of the interviewers.
 Never send them the same message.
 It shows that one is not interested in the job and is unwilling to put in the effort.
 Interviewers can also interpret it as unprofessional.

 - Keep it simple: Keep the subject simple and in the email, the message refers to the time and date of the telephonic conversation.
-Mention the brief overview of the interview and highlight the strengths, which make you a good fit for the said position.
+Mention the brief overview of the interview and highlight your strengths, which make you a good fit for the said position.

 - Formal tone: The message should be formal in tone.
 Use the email address from which the phone interviewer has emailed.
 Using this email address would make sure that the message does not end up in the spam folder of the sender.

 - Proofread: Proofread the email for spelling and grammatical mistakes to avoid giving the appearance of sloppiness or lack of knowledge of the language.
-If possible, ask someone who is trustworthy to proofread the email.
+If possible, ask someone trustworthy to proofread the email.

 Frequently Asked Questions

-The ideal size of a thank-you email is less than one page, however in some cases a one page letter is also acceptable.
+The ideal size of a thank-you email is less than one page; however, in some cases, a one-page letter is also acceptable.

 It is extremely important to thank the person within 24 hours of the interview.
-However, if possible write an email or a thank you letter as soon as possible.
-With the help of a letter, the interviewer would also get an idea that you are really good at following up, which is a good sign.
+However, if possible, write an email or a thank you letter as soon as possible.
+With the help of a letter, the interviewer would also get an idea that you are good at following up, which is a good sign.